iluwatar/java-design-patterns/commander/README.md

 ## When to Use the Commander Pattern in Java

-Use the Commander pattern for distributed transactions when:
+Use the Commander pattern in Java for distributed transactions when:

 * You need to ensure data consistency across distributed services in the event of partial system failures.
 * Transactions span multiple microservices or distributed components requiring coordinated commit or rollback.